ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 <p><i>9th January 2022</i></p>

 <p>If something doesn't turn out to be on your side and want it so badly, don't leave it there.
 Think of opportunities in it(be it a worst case scenario) and drop some fish hooks.
 See if someting gets caught back again.</p>
-<b>If you think you should ask it or not, just ask it.
-No harm and it only turns out to be a hookup for some opportunity sooner or later!</b>
+<p>If you think you should ask it or not, just ask it.
+No harm and it only turns out to be a hookup for some opportunity sooner or later!</p>

 ---